 Here are a few common negative sleep associations:

 - Touching the baby while they fall asleep

 - Being rocked, bounced, or lulled to sleep

 Sleep training, then, involves the removal of these crutches.
 Ideally, we aren’t replacing one crutch with another.
 Instead, we’re using this time to introduce positive sleep associations so that we can all learn to sleep better.

 Example: my daughter and I coslept until she was about 7 months old.
 At that age, she began to sleep less soundly and restfully, so we recognized that cosleeping was a negative sleep association.
 We used gradual sleep training to transition her from cosleeping to sleeping alone in a crib.
 Within a few months, she was able to fall asleep on her own without any issues – and we all got better quality sleep.

 Using External Sleep Associations During Sleep Training

-External sleep associations aren’t a behavior; they’re an environmental cue or trigger that can help our brains prepare for sleep.
-Because anyone can set them up, they’re in their own category.
+External sleep associations aren’t behavior; they’re environmental cues or triggers that can help our brains prepare for sleep.
+Because anyone can set them up, they’re in their category.